Ready to sell your business in California for its Asking Price?

-I recently asked a CPA and a Certified Appraiser why tax returns were the main documents used to determine the value of a business.
-The two reasons I was given are that tax returns are documents the business owner submits to the IRS; which is a Federal government agency.
-As a result, by law, a third-party lender can request a copy of the document from the IRS as long as they have the permission of the business owner.
-This therefore provides the lender with some protection that the document they are using to assess the performance of the business is true and correct.
-The second reason for using the tax returns is that the business owner signs it.
-Right above where it is signed, there is a clause that comes with an acknowledgment that starts with “Under penalties of perjury…” It is therefore expected the signor or business owner is aware of the accuracy of the tax return as they have no legal defense that they didn’t realize the tax return was not accurate.
+As a result, by law, a third-party lender can request a copy of the document from the IRS, provided they have the business owner’s permission.
+This, therefore, provides the lender with some protection, ensuring that the document used to assess the business’s performance is accurate and correct.
+The second reason for using the tax returns is that the business owner signs them.
+Right above where it is signed, there is a clause that includes an acknowledgment, which begins with “Under penalties of perjury…” It is therefore expected that the signer or business owner is aware of the accuracy of the tax return, as they have no legal defense that they didn’t realize the tax return was not accurate.

 Financial Recast

-- Owner salaries including payments to family members.
+- Owner salaries, including payments to family members.

 - Any nonrecurring expenses.